Higher Haantjes Brackets and Integrability: Preliminaries on the Nijenhuis and Haantjes geometry

 \section{Preliminaries on the Nijenhuis and Haantjes geometry}

-In this section, we shall review some basic notions concerning the geometry of Nijenhuis or Haantjes torsions, following the original papers \cite{Haa1955,Nij1951} and the related ones \cite{Nij1955,FN1956}.
+In this section, we shall review some basic notions concerning the geometry of Nijenhuis or Haantjes torsions, following the original papers \cite{Haa1955,Nij1951,FN1956}.
 Here we shall focus only on the aspects of the theory which are relevant for the subsequent discussion.

-We shall consider a differentiable manifold $M$ and an operator field $\boldsymbol{A}:TM\rightarrow TM$, namely a $(1,1)$ tensor field or, equivalently, a field of linear operators on the tangent space at each point of $M$. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{A}$ is the skew-symmetric $(1,2)$ tensor field defined by
+Let $M$ be a differentiable manifold, $\mathfrak{X}(M)$ the Lie algebra of all smooth vector fields on $M$ and $\boldsymbol{A}:\mathfrak{X}(M)\rightarrow \mathfrak{X}(M)$ be a smooth $(1,1)$ tensor field (namely, an operator field).
+For the sake of simplicity, the expressions ``tensor fields'' and ``operator fields'' will be abbreviated to tensors and operators.
+In the following, all tensors will be considered to be smooth. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{A}$ is the vector-valued $2$-form defined by